spring-media/aws-lambda-router/README.md

                 method: 'POST',
                 // provide a function to be called with the propriate data
                 action: (request, context) => doAnything(request.body)
             },
             {
-                // request-path-pattern with a path variable:
-                path: '/article/:id',
-                method: 'GET',
-                // we can use the path param 'id' in the action call:
-                action: (request, context) => getSomething(request.paths.id)
-            },
-            {
                 path: '/:id',